laurarokkjaer/Language_portfolio_assignment_3/README.md

 Also containing a ```MITLICENSE``` for guidelines of how to reproduce and use the data in this repository, as well as a ```.txt``` reqirements-file, where the required installments will be listed.

+This assignment was conducted in collaboration with Sofie Kathleen Lloyd Thomsen (201908339), which is why some code may be equivalent to each other.

 ## Assignment description
 The official description of the assignment from github/brightspace: [assignment description](https://github.com/CDS-AU-DK/cds-language/blob/main/assignments/assignment3.md).